PianoTexas International Festival & Academy

 Performers of the Teachers Program have the option to purchase the PianoTexas Media Package.
 This is a collection of each participant’s recorded performances, master classes and photos.

-At the conclusion of the Program, these Media Packages will be individually uploaded and distributed.
+At the conclusion of the Program, these Media Packages are individually uploaded.

 Costs